mdwallick/ul-customization/dark-mode/README.md

 ## Overview

 This is a simple workaround implementation of dark mode support for Auth0 Universal Login.
-Is detects and uses the user's dark mode preference (if present) and adds a toggle button so the user can switch between light and dark modes.
+It detects and uses the user's dark mode preference (if present) and adds a toggle button so the user can switch between light and dark modes.
 If the user opts to use the toggle, the last mode used will be saved as a preference.